About Astrophotographer Shawn Nielsen

 These astro images featured on this website were taken from various locations including dark sites in rural southern Ontario, up in northern cottage country (South Bruce Peninsula) as well as remote observatories in New Mexico, Australia and Spain.
 Some of the images were even taken from my driveway in Kitchener.

 I’m past chair of the Kitchener-Waterloo RASC Light Abatement Committee and I’m still active in bringing awareness to and reducing light pollution.
 As we continue to turn our night time into day time with artificial lighting, it is affecting all living thing on our planet and is a component of the larger problem of climate change.
 The negative affects span our own human health as well as disrupting delicate eco-systems we all depend on for a healthy environment.
-The miuse of outdoor lighting by cities, businesses and even home owners, intentional of not, is also causing our night sky to disappear from view and an important connection to our past along with it.
+The misuse of outdoor lighting by cities, businesses and even home owners, intentional of not, is causing our night sky to disappear from view and an important connection to our past along with it.

 As an environmentalist and advocate for better lighting, I spent more than a year inputting on the Waterloo Region LED street light conversion.